hedera-dev/hedera-tokens-cyoa-tutorial/README.md

 Choose-your-own-Adventure: Mint and Transfer tokens the EVM way and the Hedera-native way.

-- Create a fungible token using Hedera Token Service.
-- Create an ERC20 token using Hedera Smart Contract Service.
-- Discover how these 2 services can interoperate.

 <a href="https://gitpod.io/?autostart=true&editor=code&workspaceClass=g1-standard#https://github.com/hedera-dev/hedera-tokens-cyoa-tutorial" target="_blank" rel="noreferrer">
   <img src="./img/gitpod-open-button.svg" />
 </a>

+## What you will learn

+- Create a fungible token in Javascript using Hedera Token Service (HTS).
+- Create an ERC20 token in Solidity using Hedera Smart Contract Service (HSCS).
+- Discover how these 2 services can interoperate.

 This is a hands-on session - all you need are a browser and a github account.